ryandawsonuk/configmaps-transformers/helm/README.md

 ## Helm

 This directory shows how to deploy the transformers using helm (https://docs.helm.sh/).
+Tested with helm v2.8.2 (note that 2.8.0 was affected by https://github.com/kubernetes/helm/issues/3372)

 ## How to Run